krrish16/HackerRankSQL/README.md

 # HackerRankSQL
-Solutions for SQL Problems on Hackerrank (just for my personal use)
+Solutions for SQL Problems on Hackerrank